Does critical realism enable social scientists to do better empirical work?

 More information coming soon

-Meeting Description: 45 minute lecture and discussion followed by a Q&A
+Meeting Description: 30 minute presentation followed by a Q&A